 The Board, supported by the Risk Function, sets the stress and scenario tests to be considered as part of the ORSA.
-The stress tests will be forward looking while also taking experience in to account.
+The stress tests are forward looking while also taking relevant past experience in to account.
 Irish Life Health considers the impact of the stress tests on the business strategy.